Frequently Asked Questions

 Q: Where do you get your ideas?

 A: Anywhere, everywhere, nowhere.
 Sometimes stories happen because a specific news story has caught my eye (such as Torn Away).
-Sometimes my ideas come from suggestions (Bitter End, Thousand Words).
+Sometimes my ideas come from suggestions from editors or readers (Bitter End, Thousand Words).
 Sometimes I get them from my own life experiences (Perfect Escape).
 Sometimes they’re a result of something I’ve seen or overheard (Life on Mars).
 Sometimes they’re just…there (Hate List).
 And sometimes it’s a combination of all these things (ALL OF THEM!).

 Inspiration is hard to pinpoint.
 I always have my mind and my eyes and my ears open for a potential story.
 And most of the time I don’t really care where the idea came from — I’m just glad it’s there and want to get it down on paper before it goes away!